 The Friends are organised via a management Committee and four standing committees: Acquisitions, Membership, Publications, and Program.
 The management committee members are:

-PRESIDENT Angela Bannon’s first job was as a trainee librarian in Luton UK.
+CO-VICE-PRESIDENT Angela Bannon, Immediate past President.
+Herfirst job was as a trainee librarian in Luton UK.
 Her work-life since then has included teaching at primary schools in SA, youth work, Bureau of Statistics and teaching art history at tertiary level.
 She is a practicing artist who loves history, archives and of course, books.

 CO-VICE-PRESIDENT Patricia Michell is a general medical practitioner who has been active in many not-for-profit organizations for over 40 years.
 With interests in health, restoration, gardens and of course books.